maiskt/hackathon.github.io/07-Mobile-Money.Rmd

 + 0=No

 ## MM_BASIC
-Ever use mobile money for basic activities: counts respondents who have used a mobile money account for cash deposit or withdrawal, sending or receiving money, airtime top up, or account management.
+Ever used mobile money for basic activities: counts respondents who have used a mobile money account for cash deposit or withdrawal, sending or receiving money, airtime top up, or account management.

 Levels: